ibm-cloud-docs/vpc/vpn-using.md

 In this mode, the traffic egress is routed to the 2 tunnels dynamically.

-When both VPN tunnels are `Up`, the private IP addresses `10.254.0.2` and `10.254.0.3` are returned and the VPC network service creates 2 routes.
+For example, when both `tunnel 1` and `tunnel 2` are up and you create a route with destination `10.1.0.0/24` and VPN connection as the next hop, the private IP addresses `10.254.0.2` and `10.254.0.3` are returned and the VPC network service creates 2 routes.
 Because these routes have the same priority, traffic flows to `tunnel 1` and `tunnel 2` dynamically when a VPC route's next hop is the VPN connection.
 To accomplish this active-active redundancy mode, you must enable the **Distribute traffic** checkbox when [creating](/docs/vpc?topic=vpc-vpn-create-gateway&interface=ui) or [adding](/docs/vpc?topic=vpc-vpn-adding-connections&interface=ui) connections to a VPN gateway.
 The following diagram depicts this configuration for a static route-based connection.

 ![Distributed traffic enabled: active-active VPN route](images/vpn-distribute-traffic-enabled.svg){: caption="Distributed traffic feature is enabled for static connection" caption-side="bottom"}

-To use this feature, the on-premises device must support asymmetric routing to get higher network performance.
+To use this feature and get higher network performance, the on-premises device must support asymmetric routing.
 Also, keep in mind that not all on-premises VPN gateways support this use case.
 For example, if the VPN traffic egress and ingress are from different tunnels, the traffic might be blocked by on-premises VPN devices or firewalls.
 {: note}

-The behavior of the active-active mode for a dynamic route-based VPN connection is similar to that of a static connection.
+The behavior of the active-active mode for a dynamic route-based VPN connection is similar to that of a static route-based connection.
 When you enable the **Distribute traffic** checkbox when adding connections to a VPN gateway, traffic flows through both tunnels simultaneously.
 The transit gateway handles route discovery, learning, and management.
 The following diagram depicts the default configuration for a dynamic route-based connection.

 ![Distributed traffic enabled: active-active VPN route](images/vpn-distribute-traffic-enabled-dynamic.svg){: caption="Distributed traffic feature is enabled for dynamic connection" caption-side="bottom"}